IPGP/seiscomp-gui-docker/README.md

 ## Credits

-Ce projet a été inspiré par [Fred Massin](https://github.com/FMassin).
+This project was inspired by [Fred Massin](https://github.com/FMassin).
 Many thanks!!